-2011 AED 2010 AED Deficit in Policyholders' Fund: Beginning balance of deficit in policyholders' fund (Loss)/profit for the year (18,870,398) (12,902,722) (33,277,634) 14,407,236 Ending balance of deficit in policyholders' fund Qard Hasan from shareholders (i) Proposed profit distribution to policyholders (ii) Investment revaluation reserve FVTOCI (iii) (31,773,120) 31,773,120 1,765,346 (20,786,256) (18,870,398) 18,870,398 1,765,751 (28,172,726) Total deficit in policyholders' fund (19,020,910) (26,406,975)
+2012 AED 2011 AED Deficit in Policyholders' Fund: Beginning balance of deficit in policyholders' fund Loss for the year (31,773,120) (4,557,737) (18,870,398) (12,902,722) Ending balance of deficit in policyholders' fund Qard Hassan from shareholders (i) Proposed profit distribution to policyholders (ii) Investment revaluation reserve FVTOCI (iii) (36,330,857) 36,330,857 1,765,346 (19,113,931) (31,773,120) 31,773,120 1,765,346 (20,786,256) Total deficit in policyholders' fund (17,348,585) (19,020,910)

-- (i) The shareholders finance the policyholders' deficit excluding loss related to negative fair value movements of investments in accordance with the Group's policy, through a Qard Hasan (a profit free loan with no repayment terms charged to consolidated income statement). - (ii) The Group started distribution of the profit to the policyholders in 2008 as approved by the Fatwa and Sharia'a Supervisory Board. - (iii) During the current year, the Group transferred to the policyholders their share of investment revaluation reserve FVTOCI of AED 20,786,256 (2010: AED 28,172,726) from the shareholders' equity in the same ratio as the policyholders share of investment losses (refer Note 24).
-When the Group disposes of these investments, any gains or losses realized will be distributed between the shareholders and policyholders in the same ratio as outlined in Note 24 and, should such disposal result in a realized loss, the portion allocated to policyholders would require an additional Qard Hasan of an equivalent amount from the shareholders.
+- (i) The shareholders finance the policyholders' deficit excluding loss related to negative fair value movements of investments in accordance with the Group's policy, through a Qard Hassan (a profit free loan with no repayment terms charged to consolidated income statement). - (ii) The Group started distribution of the profit to the policyholders in 2008 as approved by the Fatwa and Sharia'a Supervisory Board. - (iii) During the current year, the Group transferred to the policyholders their share of investment revaluation reserve FVTOCI of AED 19,113,931 (2011: AED 20,786,256) from the shareholders' equity in the same ratio as the policyholders share of investment losses (refer Note 24).
+When the Group disposes of these investments, any gains or losses realized will be distributed between the shareholders and policyholders in the same ratio as outlined in Note 24 and, should such disposal result in a realized loss, the portion allocated to policyholders would require an additional Qard Hassan of an equivalent amount from the shareholders.
+Such Qard Hassan shall based on the free goodwill of shareholders to keep the policyholders indemnified against losses incurred, in accordance with the guidelines provided by the Group's Fatwa and Shari'a Supervisory Board and the Board of Directors approval.